 6. On your own, use the dynamic viewing functions to view the sketch.
-Click the home view icon to change the display to the isometric view.
+Click the home view icon to change the display to the isometric view before proceeding to the next step.

-7. In the model create toolbar, select the Extrude command by releasing the left-mouse-button on the icon.
+7. In the Sketch toolbar under the 3D Model tab, select the Extrude command by left-clicking on the icon.